 After receiving the copy of the complaint, the defendant can file the responding paperwork called “answer.”
 It will include the defendant’s justifications regarding the accusations or a counter-claim on the case.

 The process of discovery is the longest and the most labor-intensive stage of the civil lawsuit.
 The investigators or attorneys may review documents, examine the scene, testify witnesses, and carry out in-depth legal research to gather vital pieces of information to strengthen the case.

 Pre-trial or Trial

 The case proceeds for a pre-trial, where negotiations begin.
 Sometimes both the parties reach an agreeable statement without going to court.
 However, the case goes to trial if the parties cannot agree to a statement.
 During a trial, both the lawyers present their case by showing the collected discovery before the jury.
 The judge deliberates the issue in-depth and announces the verdict.

 A party can call for a new trial if they disagree with the verdict.
 However, a party can present their case to an appellate court if they still don’t agree to the trial’s verdict.
 The appellate court will review the civil lawsuit and find discrepancies and accordingly affirm, reverse the judgment, or order a new trial.

 About The Wotitzky Law Firm

 If you’re searching for Florida’s civil litigation lawyer then, The Wotitzky Law Firm is the one-stop destination for you.
 We are a trusted law practice with significant experience in civil litigation, business and corporate law, family law, and personal injury.
 Our team includes highly competent and experienced legal professionals and attorneys committed to providing the best services to meet all your legal needs.
-To know more about our civil litigation attorney, contact us on +1 941-639-2171 or write an email to us at email@example.com.
+To know more about our civil litigation attorney, contact us on +1 941-639-2171 or write an email to us at firstname.lastname@example.org.